 Spinal instrumentation utilizes surgical procedures to implant titanium, titanium-alloy, stainless steel, or non-metallic devices into the spine.
 Instrumentation provides a permanent solution to spinal instability.
 Medical implants are specially designed and come in many shapes and sizes.
 Typically these include rods, hooks, braided cable, plates, screws, and interbody cages.
 Cages are simply structures that support bones (either between bones or in place of them) while new bone growth occurs through and around them.

 Spinal fusion is a process using bone graft to cause two opposing bony surfaces to grow together.
 In medical terminology, this is called arthrodesis.
-Bone graft can be taken from the patient (termed autologous bone) during the primary surgical procedure or harvested from other individuals (termed allograft bone).
-Another option for some patients is bone morphogenetic protein (BMP).
-BMP stimulates the body to make bone.
+Bone graft can be taken from the patient (termed autologous or allograft bone) during the primary surgical procedure or harvested from other individuals (termed allograft bone).
+Another option for some patients undergoing lumbar (low back) spine surgery is bone morphogenetic protein (BMP).
+BMP stimulates new bone to grow.

 |Examples of Different Types of